goneproject/gone/README.md

 - We use Git for version control (version 2.11.0 or later.)

 On Linux:
-- Libraries: g++-6-arm-linux-gnueabihf, gcc-arm-linux-gnueabihf, gcc-arm-linux-gnueabihf
+- Required libraries: g++-6-arm-linux-gnueabihf, gcc-arm-linux-gnueabihf, gcc-arm-linux-gnueabihf, xserver-xorg-dev, libxext-dev, libxi-dev, libpci-dev

 ## Development Setup